xrdocs/multicast/_tutorials/tree-sid-demo.md

 ![]({{site.baseurl}}/images/Tree-SID%20demo%201.2.png)

 All the routers are running the following IOS-XR releases:
-R1 - 7.4.2
+- R1 - 7.4.2
-R2 - 7.5.1
+- R2 - 7.5.1
-R3 - 7.5.1
+- R3 - 7.5.1
-R4 - 7.5.2
+- R4 - 7.5.2
-R5 - 7.5.1
+- R5 - 7.5.1
-R6 - 7.3.2
+- R6 - 7.3.2

 The base release is 7.3.1 +.
-Anything above that can support this demo
+Anything above that can support this demo configuration.

 ### Router Configurations

 [ROOT-R1](https://github.com/lambros90/xrdocs/blob/main/tree-sid-demo/root-R1.txt)

-It is important to notice the Tree-SID policies, the segment routing and the colour affinities.
+It is important to notice the Tree-SID policies, the segment routing configuration and the colour affinities.

 ```
 ...